Cilincing: Industrial and slum area (post 1980s)

 Cilincing and its surrounding area continued its popularity as seaside resort until the 1970s.
 The beginning of the 1980s saw the decline of Cilincing's popularity, mainly caused by the expansion of the Port of Tanjung Priok plus increasing pollution along the north coast of Java.
 The success of the reclamation of the seaside part of Ancol into Ancol Dreamland resort in 1962 prompted President Suharto to start another reclamation project, the Pantai Mutiara and the Pantai Indah Kapuk project; the land fill for Pantai Indah Kapuk project was dredged from Palm Beach Cilincing.
 With the shift of Jakarta's seaside resort toward Ancol, Pantai Indah Kapuk, and Pantai Mutiara, Cilincing as seaside resort effectively ended.

 By the late 1990s, Cilincing had become industrialized and had become a garbage-strewn slum.
 What used to be the attractive Palm Beach Cilincing is now an unattractive ship scrapyard, surrounded with slum.
 The area remain underdeveloped to present time.

+Much of Cilincing's coastal areas are occupied by fish processing industries, resulting in a large amount of organic waste.
+Among them are large piles of clamshells produced by green mussel processing which had piled up to 5 meters high across a 500-meter stretch of beach.